weripes/DMarketItemsParser/README.md

 * ### About `dmarket.py`
   * #### Function `parse_items`
       This function parse items.
-      Accepts as argument class of type `ParametersModel` with the given parameters and return dict with items
+      Accepts as argument class of type `DmarketParametersModel` with the given parameters and return dict with items

-  * #### Function `format_parameters_to_url_path`:
+  * #### Function `__format_parameters_to_url_path`:
       The function is mostly needed to be used by previous function.
-      Like the previous function, accepts as argument class of type `ParametersModel` with the given parameters and return the path for the dmarket API domain
+      Like the previous function, accepts as argument class of type `DmarketParametersModel` with the given parameters and return the path for the dmarket API domain

  # How to use?
  * ### See `example1.py` and `example2.py`